MilonMorshed/k3d/README.md

   k get ep -n my-ns

   ------------
-  FQDN ? --> Fully Qualified Domain Name .
+  FQDN ? --> Fully Qualified Domain Name .When do You have to use FQDN?
   <serviceName>.<namespaceName>.svc.cluster.local
   nginxsvc.my-ns.svc.cluster.local